tudocomp/tudocomp/docs/Documentation.md

 ## Input and Output

-The framework abstracts the in- and output by the two abstract classes  [`Input`](about:blank) and [`Output`](about:blank).
+The framework abstracts the in- and output by the two classes  [`Input`](about:blank) and [`Output`](about:blank).
 Both hide the actual source or destination of the data (e.g. a file or a place in memory).

 `Input` can be used as a *stream* or as a *view*.

-The *stream* approach represents the approach to read character by character successively from the input.
+The *stream* represents the approach to read character by character successively from the input.
 The current state of the stream (i.e., the reading position) can be retained by using the copy constructor - this allows "rewinding".
-TODO: why is that?
+>TODO: why is that?

 Currently, streaming from an `std::istream` is not supported (such streams are buffered before made available as an `Input`).
 Streaming from a file works fine, however.
-TODO: What does (such streams are buffered before made available as an `Input`) mean?
+>TODO: What does (such streams are buffered before made available as an `Input`) mean?

 A *view* provides random access on the input.
 This way, the input acts like an array of characters.

-Characters are stored in bytes.
+The input is interpreted as a sequence of bytes, i.e., we assume a byte-alphabet.
 It is up to the compressor to reinterpret the input (e.g., as a sequence of integers), if necessary.

 The `Output` only works stream-based.

 ### Bitwise input and output

 The [`BitIStream`](about:blank) and [`BitOStream`](about:blank) classes provide
-wrappers for bitwise reading and writing.
+wrappers for bitwise reading and writing operations.

-Additionally to operations for reading and writing single bits and fixed-width integers, they support *compressed integers*.
-These can be used to minimize the effective bit width of small values in large value ranges.
+They support reading and writing single bits and fixed-width integers.

+Additionally to that, they support *compressed integers* (a derivation of byte coding).
+These can be used to minimize the effective bit width of small values in large value ranges:

 Let $b \geq 1$ be the *block width* in bits.
+This value is a chosen fixed constant.
-A compressed integer is a bit string of the form $([0|1][0|1]^b)^+$ .
-The semantics are that the bit string for the represented value is split into blocks of $b$ bits, starting with the $b$ lowest bits.
-Each block is preceded by `1` in case a higher, non-zero block follows, or `0` if it is the block representing the highest bits.
+A compressed integer is a bit string of the form $([0|1][0|1]^b)^+$.
+Given an integer, we transform it to a compressed integer by splitting its bit representation in $b$ bits, starting with the $b$ lowest bits.
+Each block is preceded by `1` in case that a higher, non-zero block follows, or `0` if it contains the highest bits.
 The lowest block, even if zero, is always stored.
+>TODO: How should that work if you have something like 10000000?
+Then the middle blocks are dismissed, and hence, you cannot restore the integer?

 As an example, consider $b=3$.
 The compressed integer for $v = 42_d = 101010_b$
 would be `1 010 0 101`.
 The value $v' = 3_d = 11_b$ would be represented as